-The Milky Way rises over Grand Teton National Park
+The Milky Way rises over Arches National Park

 Don't forget, you can also look North for a different take on the Milky Way.
 I've found that some of my favorite Milky Way photos taken recently have actually be facing North, not South.

 Trillium Lake - MidnightThe Milky Way shines brightly over Trillium Lake.
 Mount Hood can be seen in the distance

 Next, you need to find a location with dark enough skies.
 If you are anywhere near a major source of light pollution the Milky Way will probably not be visible.
 I highly recommend using this Dark Sky Map as a guide to finding dark locations near you.
 Remember, the core of the Milky Way will be in the southern sky, so it's best to find locations that don't have any orange or red locations south of your position.
 Living in Northeast Ohio, it is very hard to find suitable locations for photographing the Milky Way.
 In my experience, even a Yellow area can be dark enough to get some good shots.
 If you are lucky enough to live near a dark sky with no light pollution, you will have a much easier time taking and editing your Milky Way photos.